mhe747/dawnboard/README.md

 ## LTC 6904 / I2C

-	Have an oscilloscope and solder wire to the clock pin according to the LTC 6904 datasheet in Target :
+	Have an oscilloscope and solder probe wire to the clock pin according to the LTC 6904 datasheet. in Target :
 	$ i2cset -y 4 0x17 0x0
 	1 khz = per 1ms